EnvironmentalChemistry.com

 Element Germanium - Ge

 Comprehensive data on the chemical element Germanium is provided on this page; including scores of properties, element names in many languages, most known nuclides of Germanium.
 Common chemical compounds are also provided for many elements.
-In addition technical terms are linked to their definitions and the menu contains links to related articles that are a great aid in one studies.
-Using the "Periodic Table of Elements Quick Navigation" graphic at the bottom of the sidebar menu, one can quickly jump from chemical element to chemical element.
+In addition technical terms are linked to their definitions and the menu contains links to related articles that are a great aid in one's studies.

 Germanium Menu